kaloczikvn/kvn.hu/_posts/2018-01-01-rababrill.markdown

 made_with: Wordpress
 ---

-A custom-designed website for "Rábabrill Optika" in Csorna and Kapuvár.
-It was created using the WordPress framework.
-It has responsive design and it is based on Bootstrap 4.
+I created a custom-designed website for "Rábabrill Optika" in Csorna and Kapuvár using the WordPress framework.
+The site has a responsive design and is based on Bootstrap 4.

 [https://rababrilloptika.hu/](https://rababrilloptika.hu/)